 A company’s ability to retain the customers it has acquired over some time is called customer retention.
-B2B customer retention activities involve strategies to prevent the organisation’s customer from deflecting elsewhere.
-Most importantly, these activities begin at the acquisition stage and continue throughout the lifecycle of the customer’s relationship with the organisation.
+B2B customer retention activities involve strategies to prevent the organization’s customer from deflecting elsewhere.
+Most importantly, these activities begin at the acquisition stage and continue throughout the lifecycle of the customer’s relationship with the organization.
 Keys to customer retention and the best customer retention strategies require ongoing implementation for true success.

 What is the Importance of B2B Customer Retention?

 It is a well-known fact that retaining customers is far more cost-effective than acquiring new customers.
-Satisfied long-term customers are known to spend more money, make purchases more often, opt for offers, and refer their family and friends to your organisation.
+Satisfied long-term customers are known to spend more money, make purchases more often, opt for offers, and refer their family and friends to your organization.
 Some statistics show that even a small increase of 5% in customer retention rates can boost the company’s overall revenue by 25-95%!
 That’s a huge number by any standard!

 B2B customer retention rates have a direct impact on growing revenues.
 Customers who have made purchases from you in the past and are satisfied with the products and services are an asset.
 Since satisfied customers are more likely to return to you in the future, loyal customers translate to repeat profits in the long run.
 Such customers are more likely to explore the other services and products you offer.
-They are also more likely to pay for premium subscriptions, sign-up for newsletters or pay premium prices.
+They are also more likely to pay for premium subscriptions, sign-up for newsletters, or pay premium prices.